Index154/Random-ControlNet-Input/README.md

 - `!favorites=4!` = The folder named favorites will have a weight of 4
 - `!standing, from above.png=999!` = *All files* with the name "standing, from above.png" will have a weight of 999

-If you define custom weights for any folder or filename then all images with that name or in that folder (or its subfolders) will be added to this custom pool.
+If you define custom weights for any folder or filename then all images with that name or in that folder (or its subfolders) will be added to this custom "pool".
 File names have the highest priority for weight pool matching.
 Lower level folders will take precedence over ones higher in the tree.
 Currently if you have any folders with the same names then there is no way of distinguishing between them using this syntax.

+You can enable a setting to make the script treat your custom weight names as regular expressions.
+With this feature turned on the image files will be assigned to a weight pool if their names or their parent folder names match the given expression.

 The custom weight syntax will be removed from your prompt before generation begins.